How To Combine Keto & Intermittent Fasting For Weight Loss, Metabolic Health & More

 His research protocol suggests avoiding eating at least two to three hours before your regular bedtime, eating after the sun has risen, and eating within a 12-hour window.

 Within this framework, you can adjust your exact eating window based on your schedule, lifestyle, and preference.
 Maybe you skip breakfast and eat from noon to 8 p.m. or skip dinner and eat from 8 a.m. to 4 p.m., for example.
+Here is more information about getting started on a 16-hour or 18-hour fast.

 There is research to suggest if you are trying to optimize for metabolic health and glycemic control, then eating earlier in the day (i.e., early TRE) is best.